scottlamb/moonfire-nvr/design/api.md

 Returns a `.mp4` suitable for use as a [HTML5 Media Source Extensions initialization segment][init-segment].
 The MIME type will be `video/mp4`, with a `codecs` parameter as specified in [RFC 6381][rfc-6381].

+An `X-Aspect` HTTP header will include the aspect ratio as width:height, eg `16:9` (most cameras) or `9:16` (rotated 90 degrees).
+This is redundant with the returned `.mp4` but is far easier to parse from Javascript.

 ### `GET /api/init/<id>.mp4.txt`